lammps/lammps/doc/src/dump_modify.rst

 .. note::

-   When using a file-style variable with the *every* keyword, the file of timesteps must list a first times that is beyond the time associated with the current timestep (e.g. it cannot be 0.0).
+   When using a file-style variable with the *every/time* keyword, the file of timesteps must list a first time that is beyond the time associated with the current timestep (e.g. it cannot be 0.0).
 And it must list one or more times beyond the length of the run you perform.
 This is because the dump command will generate an error